St. Gregory's University

-St. Gregory's University was a private Catholic university.
+St. Gregory's University was a private Catholic university with its main campus in Shawnee, Oklahoma, United States.
 It was one of the oldest institutions of higher learning in the U.S. state of Oklahoma.
-It had its main campus in Shawnee and an additional campus in Tulsa.
+It had an additional campus in Tulsa.
 The university closed its operations at the end of the fall 2017 semester.
+Oklahoma Baptist University became owner for a time of the St. Gregory's University campus and maintained its institutional records; but, the campus was returned to St. Gregory's Abbey in mid-2024.